decentLand/Decentland-Directory/docs/contracts.md

 And in the last one, GAMMA, `shi` tokens set the min length.
 After the 3 minting stages (which are time-limited / blockHeight), the final stage will be the only available one, where the username's minimum length increase to range(5, 7) or `go` to `shichi` tokens types.

 It's worth to mentioned that the unminted tokens during the 3 minting stages will be locked forever in the contract.
 But as the last stage isn't blockHeight based, its tokens supply will be available as long there are users registering (the supply decrease by each new unique registration).

+<h2>Tradability</h2>

+decentland usernames will be tradable in the future, either Verto-supported or with a its own trading interface.
+Username minting is limited by one-per-address , which means when a user wants to switch (update) his/her username, they have to buy their wanted username from the market incase it was minted and available for sell.

+The scarcity of username is proportional inversely to its length.

+<h2>Switching</h2>

+The user can hold as much as he wants (under the protocol rules) different type of tokens in his wallet.
+However, he/she has to choose a `currentUsername` or the displaying username.
+So when a user wants to update his username, he has to "switch" from his available tokens